 I won’t deny that sometimes they miss the mark, like the weird-just-incrementally-smaller-than-normal keyboard that shipped with the G4 towers.
 I had to buy a new keyboard because it made me miss all the keys when I typed.
 My personal favorite faux-pas was the Cube, one the most beautiful, classic computer designs that I had ever seen in my life.
 I actually lusted after this computer — I think a lot of my fellow designers did too — until I realized that the design was severely limited: it was impossible to add any hardware to the CPU.
 So it became, instead of a cherished classic, a paperweight or doorstop.

 A well-designed, recognizable logo is the best kind of advertising.
-Every time I go to my local library, it is hard not to notice a field of illuminated apples around me; it’s a testament to the growing market-share of my favorite platform.
+Every time I go to a cafe or to the local library, it is hard not to notice a field of illuminated Apples at the tables; it’s a testament to the growing market-share of my favorite platform.
 As a branding technique, the simplicity of the softly-glowing iconic logo cannot be denied.

 From the time I opened the lid of my first Mac, I have been impressed by the genius of this brand.
 Even the packaging is not overlooked; ease of use is emphasized, the brand carries the idea that Apple makes your life both easy and beautiful.
 A Mac computer, like any well-designed object is a thing of beauty and a future classic collectible.